Nation's Future Party: 2020 parliamentary election

+2023 presidential election

+In October 2023, President El-Sisi announced that he'll be running for a 3rd term in office in 2023 presidential election.
+El-Sisi was allied with the Nation's Future Party going into the election and he won with 89% of the vote.

 Policies

 The Egyptian Armed Forces

-The party has always supported the Egyptian Armed Forces, believing Egyptians need to unite behind the Army and the Police Force in their fight against terrorism in defence of the nation.
-It is firmly opposed to the deployment of Egyptian troops in Syria, asserting that the Egyptian Armed Forces should only protect Egypt and that it is not in Egypt's interest to get involved in the armed conflict in Syria.
+The party supports the Egyptian Armed Forces, believing Egyptians need to unite behind the army and the Egyptian National Police in their fight against terrorism in defence of the nation.

 Economic reforms

-The Future of the Nation Party has always supported the President in regards to economic reforms.
-They supported the subsidy cuts on fuel, electricity and water, and are strong supporters of the New Investment Law and the liberalization of the Egyptian Pound.

-Party leaders have often stated their support for the IMF-backed economic reform program, believing it is the only way to help Egypt recover from the effects of the 2011 Revolution and to create a modern, powerful Egyptian state despite the resulting hardships.
+Party leaders have often stated their support for the IMF-backed economic reform program, believing it is the only way to help Egypt recover from the effects of the 2011 revolution and to create a modern, powerful Egyptian state despite the resulting hardships.

 Foreign affairs

-The party's foreign affairs position tends to revolve around the concept that Egypt plays a pivotal role in the region and is a powerful state in an otherwise uncertain part of the world.
-As such, the party strongly supports diplomacy with as many nations as possible, especially in the fight against terrorism.

-The party has often shown support for other Arab states, particularly those within the GCC.
-Considering Egypt's military strength and the warm relations enjoyed with Saudi Arabia and the UAE, the party has supported calls to protect the Gulf states from foreign interference, particularly from Iran.
-It also believes in the importance of the state's efforts to conclude the conflicts in Syria and Libya, and to reach a peaceful solution to the Israeli–Palestinian conflict.

 Reaching out to African states has also been a priority.
 The party has regularly lobbied the government to improve relations with the African continent, which were arguably non-existent for the latter part of the Mubarak era.
 The party regularly sends diplomatic delegations to foreign countries in preparation for state visits by the President of Egypt.